Runeii/obscura-maps/README.md

 This is a small project that exports listings from travel website [Atlas Obscura](https://www.atlasobscura.com) as a Google Maps compatible KML file.
 This can then be imported in to [Google My Maps](https://www.google.com/maps/d/) to provide a personal Google Map of sites of interest in a country, categorised and with images.

+A Google Map is generally a better navigation UI and format for mobile exploration when travelling.

 In general this project functioned as a quick refresher in how to write a Cloudflare Worker in the new ESM structure/after a year without doing so.

 ## Example output